Envirometrix/PredictiveSoilMapping/01-Introduction.md

-In conventional soil mapping, the objects of study, whose spatial distributions are portrayed on any resulting map, are *soil individuals* that are assumed to possess and exhibit a unique set of soil properties with a defined range of values.
+In conventional soil mapping, the objects of study, whose spatial distributions are portrayed on any resulting map, are *soil individuals* with each individual assumed to possess and exhibit a unique set of soil properties with a defined range of values.
 A fundamental assumption of conventional soil mapping is therefore that, if one maps the pattern of spatial distribution of uniquely defined *soil individuals*, one can infer the